 As will be evident in the following sections, our expectations for all district students are based on respect and civility, and upon our intention that the abilities of our staff and students to perform their respective educational duties are not to be impaired in any way by student misbehavior.
 The specific rules, and the penalties for particular violations, are not the same among the schools.
 However, these sets of expectations demonstrate that, as students grow older, it is anticipated that they will show a higher degree of self-discipline and maturity; consequences thus become more severe for students in the higher grades.
 In addition, and as a general rule, discipline will be progressive.
 In other words, a student's subsequent similar violations will usually merit a stiffer penalty than the first violation.
+However, the disciplinary penalties listed in this Code are advisory, and the District may impose any level of discipline, even for a first violation, that is proportionate to the misconduct at issue.

-Among the determinants, therefore, of the consequence to be imposed for any violation of this code are: the student's age; the nature of the offense and the circumstances which led to the offense; the student's prior disciplinary record; the effectiveness of other forms of discipline; information from parents, teachers and/or others, as appropriate; and other extenuating circumstances.
+Among the determinants, therefore, of the consequence to be imposed for any violation of this Code are: the student's age; the nature of the offense and the circumstances which led to the offense; the student's prior disciplinary record; the effectiveness of other forms of discipline; information from parents, teachers and/or others, as appropriate; and other extenuating circumstances.

-If the conduct of a student is related to a disability or suspected disability, the student may be referred to the Committee on Special Education and discipline, if warranted, shall be administered consistent with the separate requirements of this code of conduct for disciplining students with a disability.
+If the conduct of a student is related to a disability or suspected disability, the student may be referred to the Committee on Special Education and discipline, if warranted, shall be administered consistent with the separate requirements of this Code of Conduct for disciplining students with a disability.
 A student identified as having a disability shall not be disciplined for behavior related to his/her disability.